 - Language alignment (or the lack of it) between solicitation and response is hard to spot using manual methods.

 - With NLP techniques (available in VisibleThread), you can quickly identify gaps, and improve alignment and compliance.

-If you want to see how we scan documents, check out these 3-minute demos to get a good sense.
+If you want to see how we scan documents, check out these short videos.